In 60 seconds…

 Driven by shocking stats, including the fact that 39% of tradeswomen aren’t taken seriously because of their gender, the campaign challenges stereotypes and raises awareness.
 Things we love to see.

-Why should LGBTQ+ representation be a priority for brands?
+What type of marketing appeals to Gen Z?: Why LGBTQ+ representation be a priority for brands

 So LGBTQ+ representation marketing is important to Gen Z, but why should it be a priority for brands?